If the graphics won’t be changing size, you can even make them bitmaps. That way, they barely require any processing, no matter how detailed they are.

 # Separate the player’s code into multiple small programs.
 And run only one at a time.
 Such as a “stand” program, a “walk” program, a “jump” program, etc…

 # This is called a “Finite State Machine.”
-It’s very efficient, and can also make things MUCH easier to program.
+It’s very efficient, and can also make things MUCH easier to program because it splits things up into modules.

 # Have interactive objects and enemies “tell” each other that they’re being attacked, via function calls, instead of each character trying to detect when it’s being hit.
 Again, it’s easier to program.